Fever Alarms, Paranoia as Masked Passengers Fly From China

 Helen Lewis, who pushes passengers in wheelchairs to their flights, began wearing gloves Sunday and asks coughing passengers to cover up their mouths.
 “You don’t know who you’re carrying,” said the 62-year-old from New York.

 Steve Rehkemper, CEO of Chicago-based Top Secret Toys, says he's suspending all trips to China for now.
-He visited c, and as soon as he arrived in Hong Kong from the mainland on Jan.
+He visited Shantou, China, and as soon as he arrived in Hong Kong from the mainland on Jan.
 14, he and all the other travelers had to have their temperatures taken.

 ''I didn't get too excited, I knew I didn't have a temperature," he added.